GildedSound/Quadify/README.md

 Alterations have been made to clock and its behaviour.
 Its behavior has been changed from threaded background operation to mode.
 The AirPlay status updates weren’t the issue – it was the clock scripts' enthusiasm to be a fallback if it perceived a ‘paused’ or ‘idle’ state, or blank metadata, all of which can happen at any time.

-Now, AirPlay switches elegantly, and when streaming from an iOS device, is stable.
+Now, AirPlay switches elegantly, and when streaming from an iOS device, is stable. macOS devices are generally fine, but streaming has more quirks, including missing metadata in some cases.

 NOTE: BUTTON MATRIX IS FULLY DISABLED IN THIS BUILD!
 I will reinstate in in the next revision.